-Iron, Manganese, Specific Conductance, Sulfate, and Total Dissolved Solids were found at levels that exceeded the secondary MCL (Maximum Contaminant Level) standards.
-The secondary MCLs were set to protect you against unpleasant aesthetic effects (e.g., color, taste, and odor) and the staining of plumbing fixtures (e.g., tubs and sinks) and clothing while washing.
+Iron, Manganese, Specific Conductance, Sulfate, and Total Dissolved Solids (TDS) were found at levels that exceeded the secondary MCL (Maximum Containment Level) standards.
+The secondary MCLs were set to protect you against unpleasant aesthetic effects (e.g., color, taste and odor) and the staining of plumbing fixtures (e.g., tubs and sinks) and clothing while washing.
 The high levels are most likely due to the leaching of natural deposits.
 The notification level for manganese is used to protect consumers from neurological effects.
-High levels of manganese in people have been shown to result in effects of the nervous system.
-(The notification level for manganese is 500 ppb.)
+Manganese exposures have resulted in neurological effects.
+High levels of manganese in people have been shown to result in adverse effects to the nervous system.